ewdhp/linear-algebra-foundations/matrices/eigenvalues-eigenvectors/README.md

 ## 📖 What You'll Learn

+Solve Av = λv to reveal principal directions and scaling factors.
 Eigendecomposition is one of the most powerful tools in linear algebra with profound applications in ML/AI:

 ### Core Concepts